-Portrait of a Lady on Fire, which has already awed festival audiences, hit select cinemas in October as part of London Film Festival before a more widespread run in February 2020, bringing with it a fresh period sensibility, a slow-burn love affair, and an almost utopian vision of women living outside of the influence of men.
+Portrait of a Lady on Fire, which has already awed film festival audiences, hits UK cinemas on February 28th, bringing with it a fresh period sensibility, a slow-burn love affair, and an almost utopian vision of women living outside of the influence of men.
 Set on the island of Brittany in the late 18th century, the French film brings together a young woman who’s unhappily betrothed and the female painter who’s been (secretly) hired to paint her portrait.
 Marianne (Noémie Merlant) observes, and eventually, Heloise (Adèle Haenel) consents to being seen; naturally, they fall in love.

 While men loom on the periphery of the lovers’ time together, the movie doesn’t dwell on the larger world, instead focusing on a sisterhood that was real and familiar to the filmmaker and her collaborators.
 “I wanted to create images where you want to live, that could be a shelter, and I feel like that too,” writer/director Céline Sciamma says.
 Living in the world of this movie, she adds with a smile, “felt good.”

 Set the love story aside for a moment, and Portrait of a Lady on Fire is still a deeply emotional watch, especially for women.
 When Heloise’s mother (Valeria Golino) leaves her daughter, the artist, and the sole servant of the house, Sophie (Luàna Bajrami), alone, they establish a new and egalitarian dynamic, working together, relaxing together, creating together.
 Sciamma says that she wanted to “portray how solidarity among women can abolish social class or social hierarchy.”